vladimirttt123/chiaposht/README.md

 ```bash
 ./ProofOfSpace compress <level> <original.plot> -f <output.plot>
 ```
-Level is a positive number translated to number of bits to remove from table 1 of the plot.
+Level is a non negative number translated to number of bits to remove from table 1 of the plot.
-Level 0 does not remove any data just reallign data inside to save around 1.2-1.3% of sapce.
+Level 0 does not remove any data just reallign data inside to save around 1.3-1.7% of sapce.

 Now you can check timing of proof generation for plot with current compression on your system
 ```bash